 To send HTML email, you need an email account that supports standard email protocols like POP, IMAP, and SMTP.
 Your email account should also support MIME types.
-Nearly all Internet email accounts work with POP or IMAP and use SMTP to send mail.
+Nearly all internet email accounts work with POP or IMAP to receive mail and use SMTP to send mail.

-You’ll need an email client or Web based email program that supports sending and receiving HTML email.
-Thunderbird is a good free email client, or you can use a Web-based client like Gmail or Hotmail to send and receive your HTML email.
+You’ll need an email client or web-based email program that supports sending and receiving HTML email.
+Thunderbird is a good free email client, or you can use a web-based client like Gmail to send and receive your HTML email.

-Be sure to use absolute paths.
-For both images and links.
+When adding images, be sure to use absolute paths.
+This is important for images so that they display.
+But it's also important for any links in the message.
 Remember, your readers are going to be at all different locations, so you need to use absolute paths in an HTML email to ensure that the images display and the links work.